RiffleSystems/riffle-website/src/pages/essays/prelude.md

 },
 ```

 This introduces yet another layer to our reactive query graph.
-Once again, by explicitly representing all these dependencies in Riffle, we gain two key advantages:

-- The runtime can efficiently schedule incremental updates through the graph.
-- The user can inspect and understand the structure of the computation.
+Once again, by explicitly representing all these dependencies in Riffle, we gain two key advantages: the runtime can efficiently schedule incremental updates through the graph, and the user can inspect and understand the structure of the computation.

 ![IMG_0549.jpg](https://s3-us-west-2.amazonaws.com/secure.notion-static.com/e9aaf1be-36a9-49e6-b3de-2369f7c5e1fb/IMG_0549.jpg)